mke-developer-val/vscode/extensions/ipynb/README.md

 ## Features

-This extension provides the following Jupyter-related features for VS Code:
+This extension provides the following Jupyter-related features for Val - Code:

 - Open, edit and save .ipynb files